marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   in C++, reference arguments.
 Likewise, a function that calls a non-const function usually must not be const itself.

-.. option:: constructor
+.. gcc-attr:: constructor

   .. index:: constructor function attribute

   .. index:: destructor function attribute

-  The :option:`constructor` attribute causes the function to be called automatically before execution enters ``main ()``.
+  The :gcc-attr:`constructor` attribute causes the function to be called automatically before execution enters ``main ()``.
 Similarly, the ``destructor`` attribute causes the function to be called automatically after ``main ()`` completes or ``exit ()`` is